 METimage sensor is intended to provide high quality imagery data for global and regional numerical weather prediction and now-casting, and to

-HYGEOS manages and contributes mainly to this project which is operated in partnership with the Laboratoire d'Optique Atmosphérique.
+HYGEOS managed and contributed mainly to this project which was operated in partnership with the Laboratoire d'Optique Atmosphérique.

-A retrieval method based on optimal estimate approach has been designed, prototyped and tested using simulated METimage and real MERIS data.
-This includes the following steps:
+A retrieval method based on optimal estimate approach (see poster) has been designed, prototyped and tested using simulated METimage and real MERIS data.
+This included the following steps: